patternplate/patternplate/docs/guides/virtual-folders.md

    Let's try to be more structured about our search.

+## Structured search

-3. Delete our previous search by clicking on the `x` the search field
+1. Delete our previous search by clicking on the `x` the search field

-4. Enter a structured search query like this: `tags=world`.
+2. Enter a structured search query like this: `tags=world`.
    Don't worry if you don't know what that means just yet.

    This will search for all items that have the tag `world` attached.
 This results